 Our retirement goals use a glidepath, reducing risk as your retirement date nears.
 When you have 20 or more years until you retire, we recommend 90% stocks.
 We also recommend you reduce your risk level over time, targeting a 56% stock allocation on retirement day.
 Once retired, you can shift to the next goal type, Retirement Income, which is optimized to provide paycheck-like distributions in retirement.

 Figure above shows a hypothetical example of a client who lives until they’re 90 years old.
 It does not represent actual client performance and is not indicative of future results.
 Actual results may vary based on a variety of factors, including but not limited to client changes inside the account and market fluctuation.

 Once you retire, you’ll probably start taking withdrawals or distributions from your retirement goal.
 Betterment will recommend an appropriate allocation considering your age and years in retirement, and also recommend a regular distribution or withdrawal amount from your goal and retirement accounts.

 Our advice takes into account a variety of factors to suggest a safe target amount or withdrawal amount:

 - Desired certainty about not falling beneath minimum income level

-For example, a 65-year-old male has a remaining life expectancy of nearly 18 years, according to projections used by the Social Security Administration.¹ That is 18 years over which he will be both liquidating his portfolio but also growing his assets to support future years of consumption.
+For example, a 65-year-old person has a remaining life expectancy of nearly 21 years, according to projections used by the Social Security Administration.
+That is 21 years in which they will be both liquidating their portfolio but also investing their assets to support future years of consumption.
 With regards to the stock allocation, we seek to:

-- Continue to grow your portfolio while in retirement
+- Continue to generate above-inflation returns from your portfolio while in retirement

 - Lower portfolio risk as you are further into retirement